capital-american/Capital-American-Shaman/src/pages/blog/2020-06-13-cbd-store-near-me.md

 ## How to find the right CBD Store for you.

 It's the end of your stressful workday and you turn to Google in search of a “CBD Store Near Me”.
-Google rewards you with a list of CBD stores in Austin.
+Google rewards you with a list of stores in Austin.
 You search through reviews and websites but still don’t know where you should start on your journey for the best CBD store with an excellent line of products.

 We have compiled a few things to consider to assist you in your quest for Austin’s #1 CBD store.
 Most people go to the top of the search list, but sometimes the top of a Google search only indicates the company that’s been in that particular area the longest or who has put more money and effort into digital marketing over time.